thomashibbard/grid-for-thomas/README.md

 #12 Column Grid for Thomas (Desktop & Mobile)

 ###About
-There are a lot of grid systems out there.
-Sometimes though, customization is tough; there are just too many style rules to easily overwrite with confidence.
-Even my favorite, [Skeleton](http://getskeleton.com/), is tricky to make quick ajustments to, and also comes with a lot of stuff I don't always need.
-This is my attempt at the simplest possible grid system.
+I needed a grid system that allows me to instantly change gutter widths and padding on a whim and without any hassle.
+Even my favorite, [Skeleton](http://getskeleton.com/), doesn't allow me to do this very easily.
+It can be tricky to make quick ajustments to, and also comes with a lot of stuff I don't always need.
+Unavoidably, this is a heavier system than I'd like.
+It's 500 lines.
+But it is a perfectly customizable grid and should meet the needs of anyone who needs to quickly bootstrap a layout without having to worry about learning the idiosyncracies of a library. `$gutter: npx` is all you need.

 ###Use